 Consultee Project specific comments Response An Taisce The survey and other works which are the subject of this application for consent are to be carried out as a precursor to and in preparation for further exploratory drilling works at this site.
 The location of 4 no. proposed wells are indicated in the application documentation.
 Exploratory drilling has been occurring periodically at the Barryroe site since 1973.
 Several wells have already been drilled which already demonstrate a potential yield of more than 500 tonnes of crude oil per day.
-Under Council Directive 2011/92/EU (the EIA Directive), an Environmental Impact Assessment (EIA) is mandatory for oil extraction exceeding 500 tonnes per day, while under the robust Irish transposition of Annex II of the Directive, any extraction of oil requires an EIA including extraction of oil for exploratory drilling purposes.
-An Taisce submits that the drilling works will require an EIA and that the cumulative effects of this and other site surveys, and also the cumulative effects of the site surveys with planned drilling works, should No drilling or extraction of hydrocarbons is proposed within the scope of activities for which the applicant is seeking consent.
+Under Council Directive 2011/92/EU (the EIA Directive), an Environmental Impact Assessment (EIA) is mandatory for oil extraction exceeding 500 tonnes per day, while under the robust Irish transposition of Annex II of the Directive, any extraction of oil requires an EIA including extraction of oil for exploratory No drilling or extraction of hydrocarbons is proposed within the scope of activities for which the applicant is seeking consent.
 Whilst the application does show the proposed location of 4 no. potential future wells, it is stated in the application that the proposed exploration activities at this stage are limited to a geophysical survey and environmental baseline survey.
 Cumulative effects of this survey with other known activities are considered by the applicant as far as is considered possible and practicable.
-Any future drilling works would be subject to a separate EIA Screening application and would be determined on the basis of information submitted at that time.
+The area of the project is within an area designated for offshore exploration and has been assessed by the Irish Offshore Strategic Environmental Assessment 5.
+Furthermore, any future drilling works would be subject to a separate EIA Screening application and would be determined on the basis of information submitted at that time.